-Advanced Placement Studio Art is a full-year intensive study designed for the student who wishes to develop a portfolio that suits the standards set by AP College Board.
-Students will be investigating a variety of artistic media at an in-depth level while completing a concentration of work that explores a single concept through 15 pieces.
+Advanced Placement Art and Design is a full-year intensive study designed for the student who wishes to develop a portfolio that suits the standards set by AP College Board.
+Students will be investigating a variety of artistic media at an in-depth level while completing a sustained investigation of work that explores a single concept through 15 pieces.
 The expectation is that each student will utilize their skill to the best of their ability while responding to the structured guidelines the curriculum offers.

-A mandatory summer homework assignment is given prior to the student entering the Advanced Placement Studio Art course.
+A mandatory summer homework assignment is given prior to the student entering the Advanced Placement Art and Design course.
 Failure to complete the summer assignment will result in the student being removed from the course.
 Students selecting this course must commit to taking the Advanced Placement exam in May.